 The Attorney General serves as the attorney for the State of Florida and as a member of the Florida Cabinet (For more information about the Attorney General visit the Role and Function of the Attorney General).
-Interning or Volunteering for the Office of the Attorney General affords students an opportunity to gain practical experience in a legal, law enforcement, criminal justice, victim services, or technology field and offers students a chance to perform meaningful work toward the completion of their degree.Internships available consist primarily of paralegal and law student interns.
+Interning for the Office of the Attorney General affords students an opportunity to gain practical experience in a legal field and offers students a chance to perform meaningful work toward the completion of their degree.Internships available consist primarily of paralegal and law student interns.
 Volunteer positions vary based on division needs.

 Students must be able to intern or volunteer a minimum of 20 hours per week, or for a period as prescribed by the college or school.
 The number and locations of internships or student volunteer opportunities available each term is based on agency need and opportunity (visit AG Programs and Units to learn more about the duties and responsibilities of the divisions comprising the Office of the Attorney General).

 Interested students are directed to complete and submit the appropriate application packet prior to the deadline.

 - Summer: March 11

 - Spring: October 9

 Note: to ensure consideration for the term indicated, applications must be received by the deadline provided.Student Internship (Unpaid)

 For an applicant to be considered for an internship the following are required: